 Thackerville – Winstar RV Park –

 Take advantage of 50 ft back insights and 80 ft poultry sides that will see whatever your needs may be.
-Free Wi-Fi 24-hour security shower and dump stations making your RV life even easier.
+Free Wi-Fi, 24-hour security shower, and dump stations make your RV life even easier.

-They also offer a free shuttle to the Winstar World Casino which is just down the road.
+They also offer a free shuttle to the Winstar World Casino just down the road.

 Ardmore – Lake Murray State Park

-The largest state park in Oklahoma the Lake Murray State Park is in Ardmore and attracts both large and small RV vehicles small over the country.
+The largest state park in Oklahoma, the Lake Murray State Park, is in Ardmore and attracts both large and small RV vehicles over the country.
 It has 323 RV sites containing a mix of water/electric only hookups and full hookups.
-12 are handicapped ready sites.
+Twelve are handicapped-ready sites.

 There’s no denying that this campsite is unique in providing the perfect opportunity for hiking and swimming alike as you explore the tips point.
-On the Buckhorn Trailhead close to elephant rock, this RV site is popular for a variety of different reasons not only because of its pull through sites.
+On the Buckhorn Trailhead close to elephant rock, this RV site is popular for various reasons, not only because of its pull-through sites.

 Southeast Oklahoma – Choctaw Country